-The Kingfisher hiking stick is available in many custom lengths with features suited to walking, hiking, trekking, backpacking and trail running but it's also the best choice for urban and suburban corridors, dog walker areas and places requiring a measure of security.
-It's made of Appalachian hickory, arguably the world's strongest wood and while it looks simple, many years of research, development and field testing have contributed to the success of this design.
-Read on for more details about this top quality hiking staff:
+The Kingfisher hiking stick is available in custom lengths for walking, hiking, trekking, backpacking and trail running but it's also the best choice for urban corridors, dog walker areas and places requiring security.
+It's made of Appalachian hickory, arguably the world's strongest wood.

 The Straight Stick: